ethanabrooks/dissertation/bellman-update-networks.typ

 significant gap between training accuracy and test accuracy, as measured by root mean-square error.
 In addition, we observe that test error mostly plateaus after update 100,000, even as train error continues to decrease, indicating that all learning after this point entails memorization.

-In the right two graphs of
-@fig:root-mean-sq-error, we randomly omit $1/4$ and $1/2$ of the state-action pairs from the input.
+In the right two graphs of @fig:root-mean-sq-error, we randomly omit $1/4$ and $1/2$ of the state-action pairs from the input.
 As the figures demonstrate, the gap between training and testing widens and the extent of memorization increases.
+For omitted state-action pairs, the model must infer the marginal for the policy.
+Thus the mapping from context to output becomes more complex as more state-action pairs are omitted.
+The resulting drop in generalization recalls the intuition that we offered in @sec:bellman-network-method: the less informative a model's context, the more it will revert to memorization.

+==== Does value prediction with a Bellman Update Network mitigate overfitting?
-In the lower half of
-@fig:root-mean-sq-error, we compare values estimated by the Bellman Update Network.
+In the lower half of @fig:root-mean-sq-error, we compare values estimated by the Bellman Update Network.
 As the figure demonstrates, test error continues to diminish along with the training error, long after the test error for the $delta_max$ model has plateaued.
+While we observe a slight diminution in performance as the number of omitted state-action pairs increases, the gap between train and test remains constant.

+==== Do values predicted by a Bellman Update Network inform good policies?
 #figure(
-  image("figures/bellman-update-networks/rmse.png"),
+  image("figures/bellman-update-networks/no-walls-regret.png"),
-  placement: top,
+  placement: bottom,
-  caption: [Comparison of root mean-square error for training vs. testing.], ) <fig:root-mean-sq-error>
+  caption: [Improved policy regret in the $5 times 5$ grid-world, for different values of $delta$ and
+    different numbers of omitted state-action pairs.], ) <fig:improved-policy-regret>

 The utility of a value function is not entirely captured by its accuracy: an inaccurate value function can still induce a good policy.
 We therefore introduce